 WRITING AND BOOKS

 Eve has been a competitive swimmer, did athletics at university, played squash and done mountain trekking.
 Most of all she has messed about in boats.
 As a child she learnt to sail a dinghy, moved on to yacht racing off the Isle of Wight and then took part in Ocean Races, sailing with Clare Francis in the Round Britain Race and in the 1977/8 Whitbread Round the World Race.
 Eve competed in a Transatlantic Race in 1981 sponsored by British Telecom, and in other races, including the 1983 Azores Race when she took her mother as crew!
 In 1989 Eve and Michael and their young family sailed away for a year in their wooden boat to the Canaries and across the Atlantic to the West Indies, and back again via the Azores.
-During succeeding years there were further sailing odysseys to the Mediterranean, the Baltic, the Caribbean, to Venezuela, and the Atlantic coasts of America and Canada.
+Over the years there were further sailing odysseys to the Mediterranean, the Baltic, the Caribbean, to Venezuela and the east coasts of America and Canada.

 CLUBS AND ASSOCIATIONS